Learn the practical approach to treating chronic pain using myofascial release

 Many of our clients say they come to us ‘as a last resort’ having unsuccessfully tried medical and complementary therapy treatments.
 We find that we can help them back to pain free living.

 What does the course consist of?

-The course is taught in two blocks, each block lasting 3 days and having a month between.
+The course is taught in two parts, each part lasting 3 days and having a month between.

-In the first block you will learn the basic Practical Myofascial Release techniques for the whole body.
+In part 1 you will learn the basic Practical Myofascial Release techniques for the whole body.

-During the month between block 1 and block 2 we ask you to complete case studies of 3 practical myofascial release treatments each on 3 clients.
+During the month between part 1 and part 2 we ask you to complete case studies of 3 practical myofascial release treatments each on 3 clients.

-In the second block we will consolidate your learning of practical myofascial release, and focus on the treatment of complex chronic pain conditions including effective scar tissue release.
+In part 2 we will consolidate your learning of practical myofascial release, and focus on the treatment of complex chronic pain conditions including effective scar tissue release.
 We will also share with you how to teach your clients simple and effective self-help exercises.